Atticus29/population-fragmentation/README.md

 ## How to Set Up Your Own Instance of DraggleSimulator in Amazon Web Services
 TODO add some instructions with links and a video here.

+## How to Set Up Your Own Instance of The Example in populationsimulator.com

+1. Clone
+1. Checkout v1.1 branch TODO check
+1. Add any personal questions in TODO.doc
+1. Add URL to your personal google form (TODO make a copy of this one) TODO google can people copy google forms they don't have edit rights to?
+1. Follow the same instructions about, but use this build instead

 ## Software Framework Details